 Writing a well-organized paragraph or essay is a task that can be daunting for many students.
 Yet for students with ADHD, the writing process – one that involves coming up with a topic, creating a plan, structuring ideas, writing well-written sentences, and spelling words correctly, amongst other skills, can be downright grueling.
 In fact, research indicates that over half of children with ADHD struggle with writing.
 Yet as students progress through school, the writing demands increase exponentially.
 The ideas detailed below can help your ADHD child develop stronger writing skills.

-After your child has selected the points she plans to elaborate on in her paragraph or essay, she should brainstorm these ideas in an organized fashion.
-While there are various formats she can use for brainstorming, a web diagram is a useful tool.
-She can, for instance, brainstorm for a basic five sentence paragraph by writing the topic in a rectangular box at the top of the page, then connecting it to three circular bubbles beneath it (for the three key points, such as playing outside, spending time with family, and swimming), and finally ending with another rectangular box at the bottom for the concluding sentence.
-Computer-based programs, such as Kidspiration (for younger students) or Inspiration (for older students) can also serve as engaging multi-sensory options for brainstorming.
+After your child has selected the points they plan to elaborate on in their paragraph or essay, they should brainstorm these ideas in an organized fashion.
+While there are various formats they can use for brainstorming, a web diagram is a useful tool.
+They can, for instance, brainstorm for a basic five sentence paragraph by writing the topic in a rectangular box at the top of the page, then connecting it to three circular bubbles beneath it (for the three key points, such as playing outside, spending time with family, and swimming), and finally ending with another rectangular box at the bottom for the concluding sentence.

 Many students with ADHD have a tendency to speed through their work to “get it over with” and often neglect to self-check their writing.
 Rather than telling them to simply “check” their work, teach them specific tools for how to go about doing so, such as the COPS acronym, which stands for Capitalization, Organization, Punctuation, and Spelling.
-Have her write the COPS acronym vertically at the bottom of her essay with a check box next to each letter.
-Once she is done writing her paragraph or essay, encourage her to go back and check for each individual item on the check list (one at a time) and check off each one once she makes the relevant corrections.
+Have them write the COPS acronym vertically at the bottom of their essay with a check box next to each letter.
+Once they are done writing their paragraph or essay, encourage them to go back and check for each individual item on the check list (one at a time) and check off each one once they make the relevant corrections.

 As students progress through school, the writing demands increase rapidly.
-Help your ADHD child learn to effectively express his ideas on paper in an organized, well-structured manner and he will be well on his way to academic success.
+Help your ADHD child learn to effectively express his ideas on paper in an organized, well-structured manner and they will be well on their way to academic success.